simonmichael/hledger_site/src/simons-setup.md

   - add some portion of the new entry's description as a new pattern for this account.
 Or tweak the existing patterns so it will be matched next time (or to avoid over-matching by the wrong rule).
 - when all new entries are marked cleared, I git commit the journal and any updated rules file(s).
 Or if I don't, it will be auto-committed by a nightly cron job, in theory.
 - I do this daily-ish, so it's a small number of new txns each time.

+#### Manually-entered transactions

+For transactions which don't appear in downloaded data (cash transactions, loans, etc.):

+- Note it somewhere, anywhere, as quickly possible, or it will be forgotten (and I'll have to add an unexplained cash adjustment transaction later).
+- If the laptop is out of reach, that will usually be a brief note on today's page in a phone notes app (Obsidian, currently) or a paper notebook.
+  Later that gets copied to the laptop.
+- On the laptop, my usual routine is:
+  - get to the place of data entry
+    - iterm3 app (or start it if not running),
+    - FINANCE tab where a TUI emacs (client) is running (or create that tab/start that emacs client),
+    - emacs window showing the journal (or `C-j l` if not showing),
+    - end of buffer (`M->`).
+  - add the journal entry: either
+    - if short of time: just a commented line, or date and description (and expand it later)
+    - if a familiar transaction: search back for a similar one, copy, jump to the end again, paste, adjust as needed (especially the date)
+    - otherwise type it in, starting with the date, using ledger-mode's completion (`TAB`), or hippie-expand's completion (`M-/`) if they help.
+      (ledger-mode required careful configuration for best behaviour with account names, the main thing I recall is turn on `ledger-complete-in-steps`.)
+    - when the journal entry is finalised, mark it cleared (`C-c C-e`).

 ## Accounts